 Original drawing from http://history.sandiego.edu / "Evolution of the Shopping Center" / Steven E. Schoenher

 A physical layout of the original LINDA VISTA PLAZA.
 Its first store, a Safeway grocery, served its first patrons in February 1943.
-The complex encompassed 82,000 square feet, with a retail roster of twelve stores and services.
-Its less than ample parking area accommodated 240 automobiles.
+The complex encompassed 82,000 square feet, with a retail roster of 12 stores and services.
+Its less-than-ample parking area accommodated 240 automobiles.

 Original drawing from http://history.sandiego.edu / "Evolution of the Shopping Center" / Steven E. Schoenherr

-LINDA VISTA PLAZA was situated around a landscaped courtyard, as seen in this 1945 photo.
+LINDA VISTA PLAZA was situated around a landscaped courtyard.
 A movie theater was added to the complex in the early 1950s.
 By the early '70s, the center had declined into a dilapidated, graffiti-ridden eyesore.
 It was demolished in 1972 and replaced with a traditional strip shopping center.

 Photo from Online Archive of California / Huntington Library Photo Archives / Maynard Parker